pavanbelagatti/MEAN-CRUD-app-demo/README.md

 ## How to playaround?

+### Clone the repository:
+Git clone https://github.com/pavanbelagatti/MEAN-CRUD-app-demo.git on your terminal

 ### Backend part:

-After cloning the repository, do 'npm start' from the backend folder
+After cloning the repository, run 'npm start' from the backend folder

 You should see the message on your terminal as below,